McKnight Fellowships for Choreographers: Frequently Asked Questions (FAQs)

 HOW DO YOU DEFINE “BEYOND EMERGING OR EARLY PRACTICE"?

 Artists who are beyond the emerging stage of their career will have a history of sustained and committed choreographic work over a period of at least eight years, demonstrated through performances, creative work, or other work in the field.
-Applicants should have a substantial body of work, created over a period of time.
+Applicants should demonstrate a substantial body of work, created over a period of time in their application materials.
 These accomplishments must be from outside of accredited degree programs (i.e. student performances will not count towards the eight-year period of committed artistic work.)
 The panel will review the application and assess whether an artist is clearly beyond the emerging stage of their career.

 What are the eligibility requirements?